 Ryan attempted to wipe away all the tears, but they just kept flowing out of his eyes.
 He couldn't stop.
 Aunt Mimi came close, as she had just hung up the phone after a difficult conversation with Theresa.
 Theresa was devastated, and had sobbed on the other end of the phone, fearing for her youngest daughter's life.
 She had promised to wait outside the Children's Hospital with the keys to her van, so she could drive herself and Ryan to the hospital.
 She was pleading that her daughter would be alright.
-She didn't want to lose another family member.
-Anyway, at least Shirley had been knocked unconscious, since they knew she'd suffer greatly from feeling the pain.
+She didn't feel up to losing yet another family member.

 Aunt Mimi began to head back to the house to grab the keys for her van.
 She prepared to drive Ryan back to the Children's Hospital, and she knew it would be difficult.
 This time, she would have to face Theresa, and she was afraid to look her in the eye.
 Ryan, too, was afraid to see his own mother.
 He didn't want her to yell at him, to tell him how much of a screw-up he was.
 He just couldn't bear to face that.

-"Come on, bud," Aunt Mimi called, a touch of sadness added to her voice.
+"Come on, bud," Aunt Mimi said gently, a touch of sadness added to her voice.

 It did not take long at all to reach the Children's Hospital, since it was right down the road.
 You could see the hospital from the house.
 Aunt Mimi hurriedly pulled into a parking space, and they spotted Theresa on the sidewalk at the front of the hospital, looking as if she were going to be sick.
 As soon as they climbed out of the van, Ryan grew very anxious.
 Theresa saw him as well, and opened her arms.